 TYRIAN should be given priority at harvest to preserve the colour intensity and to protect falling number.

 TYRIAN is slow to develop compared with Amethyst.
 When planted between May and July TYRIAN will head out approximately one week later than Amethyst.
-If planted later than this the difference will rapidly widen until the vernalisation requirement is not met at all in TYRIAN and it will not head out until it is too late (after mid-December).
+If planted later than this the difference will rapidly widen until the vernalisation requirement is not met and TYRIAN will not head out until it is too late (after mid-December).

 Typical heading dates for TYRIAN in Canterbury

 TYRIAN is an intermediate to late maturing cultivar at harvest.

 TYRIAN has a good general disease resistance profile but is moderately susceptible to Septoria leaf blotch.
 Considering this disease profile fungicide programmes should be tailored to target Septoria leaf blotch early, especially at T0 and T1 timings.
 Please contact your local PGW Representative for site specific recommendations.

 |Septoria leaf blotch||5|